ivanvanderbyl/realtime-adapter/README.md

 Initially this will focus on creating an adapter for Ruby on Rails which uses the existing conventions provided by `ActiveModelSerializers`.

 This adapter will be designed to work out of the box and assume no knowledge of your Application's code, and thus be a drop in replacement for any of the existing Ember Data adapters.

+The back-end service this adapter talks to is written in Go and uses Redis to manage subscriptions, making it language agnostic as anything which can talk to Redis can by extension communicate with the realtime back-end.

 ## The Adapter